 INX Media: SC to continue hearing Chidambaram’s plea today

-New Delhi, Aug 27: The Supreme Court will continue hearing a plea by former finance minister, who had sought protection from arrest by the Enforcement Directorate in connection with the INX Media case.
+New Delhi, Aug 27: The Supreme Court will continue hearing a plea by former finance minister, who had sought protection from arrest by the Enforcement Directorate (ED) in connection with the INX Media case.

-On Monday, the court had extended protection to Chidambaram from being arrested by the Enforcement Directorate.
+On Monday, the court had extended protection to Chidambaram from being arrested by the ED.

 The earlier order of interim protection has been extended.
 The court will continue hearing the matter tomorrow in the afternoon.